Filled with the fullness of God. 3:14-21

 Wesley's meeting with Bohler opened him to the gospel.
 On attending a prayer meeting in 1738 and hearing read Luther's preface to the Epistle to the Romans, he came to understand the grace of God.
 "I felt I did trust in Christ, Christ alone for my salvation."
 From Wesley's discovery of the depth of God's grace, a great revival swept England, a revival focused on the impossible possibility of a personal relationship with the living God in Christ, apart from our own personal worthiness, or unworthiness.
 It was a revival focused on the truth presented in our passage for study - that Christ takes residence in our beings and overwhelms us with his love, by grace through faith.

 In our passage for study, Paul prays that we might be strengthened in our inner being throughout the journey of life and that we might come to know the extent of God's love, of his grace realized in us through Christ.
-He prays that we might be complete in Christ.
-The means, of course, is through faith.
+He prays that we might be complete in Christ's love.

 Identify the two prayer points in this passage and apply them.